 General damages compensation is assessed by the psychological and physical impacts of your soft tissue injury.
 This head of loss covers factors such as:

 At some point during the claims process, you could be asked to have an independent medical assessment.
-The reports from this assessment can be referred to by legal professionals, along with the Judicial College Guidelines (JCG), to help them calculate your general damages.
+The reports from this assessment can be referred to by legal professionals, along with the 18th edition of the Judicial College Guidelines (JCG), to help them calculate your general damages.

 Guideline Compensation Table